abooayoob/city-explorer/README.md

 # City Explorer

-Remember to click the markers!
+Search for a city, remember to click the markers!
 [DEMO](https://abooayoob.github.io/city-explorer/)